moding-il/bizdoc.core/README.md

 Action,
 Cube and
 Rule.

 BizDoc manages other types of elements which does not have backend object, such as states, roles, and cube views.
-You can control these settings by editing the relevent configuration section.
+You control these settings by editing the relevent configuration section.

-Read more on objects see objects section below.
+More on objects see Objects section below.

-BizDoc keeps track of objects objects in it's _bizdoc.json_ configuration file.
+BizDoc keeps track of objects in _bizdoc.json_ configuration file.
 Each object you create in your project is added to the configuration file on first run.
-You may instruct BizDoc to register an object with specific settings by annotating the class with the corresponding attribute. (e.g a form class _MyForm_ may be set a \[Form()\] attribute.
+You may instruct BizDoc to register an object with specific settings by annotating the class with the respective attribute.

-> Open _bizdoc.json_ and review your configuration.
+> Open _bizdoc.json_ and review your app configuration.

 You can manually edit this file as text, providing that you confirm with the schema structure.

 As mentioned, a BizDoc object may have a fromt-end Angular component.
-The backend class is coupled with the front-end component by adding the \[Template()\] attribute to it with a unique value.
-The Angular component needs to be decorated with the @BizDoc() attribute with a matching value.
+The backend class is coupled with the front-end component by annotating the \[Template()\] attribute with a unique value.
+The Angular component is then decorated with the @BizDoc() attribute with a matching value.

-BizDoc objects accepts other .Net Core services using Dependency Injection (DI).
+BizDoc objects accepts .Net Core services using Dependency Injection (DI).
-BizDoc provides services you may come to aquire: Store, IOptions<SystemOptions>, IDocumentInstance, IWorkflowInstance and more.
+BizDoc provides seeveral built-in services you can aquire: Store, IOptions<SystemOptions>, IDocumentInstance, IWorkflowInstance and more.

 Browse to _ClientApp\src\app_ to create and update Angular components.

 > Use _ng_ command-line to generate new components.
 See https://angular.io/cli/generate for more.

-The Angular user interface is built on Material Design, using the [Angular Material](https://material.angular.io/) library components.
+The Angular user interface is built on Material Design guidelines, using the [Angular Material](https://material.angular.io/) library.
-Consult Angular Material on how to add new components to your project.
+Consult Angular Material documentation on how to use components in your project.

 BizDoc database is installed on first run.
-The BizDoc database objects are created under \[BizDoc\] schema.
-You are likely to want to create your own database context to gain access to custom database objects.
-Refer to .Net Core [EF](https://docs.microsoft.com/en-us/ef/core/get-started/index) for more information.
+The BizDoc database objects are created with \[BizDoc\] schema.
+You'll probably want to create your own database context to gain access to custom database objects.
+Refer to .Net Core [EF](https://docs.microsoft.com/en-us/ef/core/get-started/index) to achive that.
-To access BizDoc objects, use the _Store_ service, using BizDoc.Core.Data namespace.
+To access BizDoc database objects using Entity Framework, use the _Store_ service, in BizDoc.Core.Data namespace.

 ## Configuration

 BizDoc behaviour is set in _startup.cs_.
 Two methods are responsible for that: services.AddBizDoc() and app.UseBizDoc().
 BizDoc configuration includes licensing and messaging.

-In addition, you'll need to configure SMTP for mailing.
+In addition, you'll need to configure SMTP for outgoing mailing.

 You will also need to declare the database context using AddDbContext() method.

 Configure [Hanfire](https://docs.hangfire.io/en/latest/getting-started/aspnet-core-applications.html).

 BizDoc has some background services you can optionaly configure.
-These include: escalate job, which escaltes unattended documents, set by AddEscalateJob() method, mail pending summary set by AddMailWaitingJob(), execute mail job, set by AddMailExecuteJob() method which comes in three configurtions: IMAP, POP3 and Exchange, each has required options.
+These include: escalate job, which escaltes unattended documents, set by AddEscalate() method, mail pending summary set by AddMailWaiting(), execute mail job, set by AddMailExecute() method which comes in three configurtions: IMAP, POP3 and Exchange.

-You need to set up authentication.
+You'll need to set up authentication.
 BizDoc has three configurations: [AspNetIdentity](https://www.nuget.org/packages/BizDoc.Core.AspIdentity/) for managing users in database, [DirectoryServices](https://www.nuget.org/packages/BizDoc.Core.DirectoryServices/) which uses Microsoft Active Directory, and [Okta](https://www.nuget.org/packages/BizDoc.Core.Okta/).
 Install the relevant Nuget and add it to services in _startup.cs_.

 Sometimes the default identity manager will not sufice your organization specifics.
 In which case, you'll want to implement your own identity manager.
-See how to below to do that.
+See how to below.

-You can set some BizDoc client behaviour from BizDocModule.forRoot() function.
+You can set BizDoc client behaviour from BizDocModule.forRoot() function.

 > Open _/ClinetApp/src/app/app.module_ to edit BizDocModule.forRoot() settings.

 ## Objects

 You control BizDoc flow by authoring _objects_.
-An object is a unit of code that implements one of the basic BizDoc models.
+An object is a unit of code that implements one of the basic BizDoc models in BizDoc.Configuration namespace.

 ### Form